-The difference between “Conditional Certification” and full certification is that the physical portion or direct observation of the operations of the shop or field processes have not been assessed, but the quality management system including procedures, manual, and records have been reviewed and assessed.
+The difference between “Conditional Certification” and certification is that the physical portion or direct observation of the operations of the shop or field processes have not been assessed, but the quality management system including procedures, manual, and records have been reviewed and assessed.

 For more information, please refer to Section 7.1.2 of the GRs.

 AISC Certification is typically valid for twelve months, and your certificate is proof of certification.